Caroline's Spine (album)

-Caroline's Spine is the debut album of the American hard rock band of the same name.
+Caroline's Spine is the self-titled debut album of the American hard rock band Caroline's Spine.
 It was released in 1993 before the band was entirely formed.
 The lead singer/primary song writer Jimmy Newquist wrote all the songs and played most of the instruments for the recording.
 Many of the tracks on this album were later re-recorded with the full band for future Caroline's Spine albums.